99P/Kowal

 99P/Kowal, also known as Kowal 1, is a periodic comet in the Solar System that orbits out by Jupiter and has a 15 year orbital period.
 It has been observed regularly since 2019.
-Its most recent perihelion occurred in April 2022, and is expected to return by May 2037.
+Its most recent perihelion occurred in April 2022, and it is expected to return by May 2037.

 Observational history

 Charles T. Kowal discovered this comet shortly after reporting the discovery of asteroid 2063 Bacchus (then known as 1977 HB) on the night of 24 April 1977.
-It already passed perihelion when it was first spotted as a 16th-magnitude object within the constellation Virgo.
+It had already passed perihelion when it was first spotted as a 16th-magnitude object within the constellation Virgo.
 Orbital calculations by Shuichi Nakano and Brian G. Marsden predicted that the comet has a 15-year orbit around the Sun, and was expected to return by 1992.
 It was successfully recovered by James V. Scotti from the Kitt Peak Observatory's Spacewatch program on 21 February 1991.

 Between 12 and 14 May 2021, a small outburst temporarily brightened Comet Kowal 1, which raised its apparent magnitude from 18.32 to 17.6.